 - The RAMC Project in Energy (Poster, flyer).

 In the Press

 Teaching: Van Hentenryck has taught undergraduate and graduate classes in computer science (including computer systems, programming languages, and introductory programming), in operations research (discrete optimization, constraint programming, and infrastructure optimization), and in computational biology.
-He has won the Philip J. Bray Award for teaching excellence in the physical sciences at Brown University in 2010, the Teaching Excellence Award for Online Teaching at Georgia Tech in 2021, and the Student Recognition of Excellence in Teaching: Class of 1934 Award at Georgia Tech in 2021.
+He has won the Philip J. Bray Award for teaching excellence in the physical sciences at Brown University in 2010, the Teaching Excellence Award for Online Teaching at Georgia Tech in 2021, and the Student Recognition of Excellence in Teaching: Class of 1934 Award at Georgia Tech in 2021, 2022, and 2023.

 Of Recent Interest